 As an employer, there is much to consider when deciding when and how to invite your colleagues and employees to return to offices following the COVID-19 pandemic.

-Some new and impactful common area normals include:
+New and impactful common area normals:

 - Avoid contact

 - Always maintain a social distance

 - Wear a mask when in close proximity